-If you are a business or organization interested in obtaining an intern, please complete the Intern Request Form.
+If you are a business or organization interested in obtaining an intern, please complete the Internship Request Form 2017.2018.

-If you are a student currently enrolled as a senior in the UWF Communication Arts program and have a minimum 2.7 GPA, please complete the Internship Application Form.
+If you are a student currently enrolled as a senior in the UWF Communication Arts program and have a minimum 2.7 GPA, please complete the Internship Description Form.

 Frequently Asked Questions

 Here are some frequently asked questions regarding Communication Arts internship programs.

 In what areas are internships offered?

 Build resume and portfolio

 Where are internships located?

 Most internships are located in Pensacola, some on the UWF campus, but you are not limited to staying in the Pensacola area.
 National and international internship programs are available.
 Sample local internships include WEAR-TV3, Pensacola Ice Pilots/Baracudas, WUWF-FM, and the Pensacola News Journal.
 Some national internships include: Sony, CNN, U.S.O.C., and Disney.